aelise17264/aelise17264/README.md

 <!-- 🌱 I’m currently diving deep into React, Redux & React Native 🤿 -->

-👯 I’m looking to create useful and dynmaic apps 🖥️
+👯 I’m looking to join a team that focuses on create useful, dynmaic and user friendly apps 🖥️

 💬 Ask me about my homemade pasta recipies 🍝